iclc/iclc2025-catalogue/data/person/ballweg-holger.md

 Holger Ballweg is a live coder and programmer living in Newcastle upon Tyne (UK).
 He completed a PhD at Northumbria University in 2019, exploring embodied approaches to interactive sonification design.
 Academia and him parted way after that.

+He is part of a live coding band called Benoît and the Mandelbrots, but also performs solo and in a duo called ""hmhm"" with Matthias Schneiderbanger.